cryptomancer1257/trading-active-bot/docs/content/user-guide/01-getting-started.md

-# 🚀 Getting Started with QuantumForge
+# 🚀 Getting Started with QuantumForge Studio

-Welcome!
-This guide will help you set up your account and start building trading bots.
+Welcome to QuantumForge Studio!
+This comprehensive guide will walk you through creating, configuring, and managing AI trading bots on the **quantumforge.cryptomancer.ai** platform.

+## 🎯 What You'll Learn

+- ✅ How to create your first trading bot
+- ✅ Understanding bot templates and their roles
+- ✅ Setting up LLM providers for AI analysis
+- ✅ Configuring exchange API keys for backtesting
+- ✅ Running backtests and analyzing results
+- ✅ Managing risk and strategies
+- ✅ Viewing trading history and profit statistics

 ## 📋 Table of Contents